NuGet/docs.microsoft.com-nuget/docs/guides/Package-authoring-best-practices.md

 ## Package metadata

 Metadata is a foundational component of any NuGet package.
-The quality of your metadata can vastly influence the discoverability, usability, adn trustworthiness of your package.
+The quality of your metadata can vastly influence the discoverability, usability, and trustworthiness of your package.

 In Visual Studio, the recommended way to specify package metadata is to go Project > [Project Name] Properties > Package.

 Package metadata elements can also be [specified directly in the project file](https://docs.microsoft.com/nuget/create-packages/creating-a-package-msbuild#set-properties).

-Below is a table mapping and describing available packages metadata elements:
+Below is a table mapping and describing available package metadata elements:

 | Visual Studio property name                   | [Project file/ MSBuild property name](https://docs.microsoft.com/dotnet/core/tools/csproj#packagereleasenotes)                          | [Nuspec property name](https://docs.microsoft.com/nuget/reference/nuspec#general-form-and-schema) | Description                                                                                                       |
 |-----------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------|